jonspandorf/sre-monitoring-challenge/README.md

 ## 🌊 Generate Traffic *(Optional)*

-Test your monitoring solution with realistic usage patterns:
+We've created a traffic generator script to help you test your monitoring solution with realistic usage patterns.
+This script simulates real-world traffic scenarios including normal operations, traffic spikes, error conditions, and performance issues - perfect for validating your observability setup.

 ### What patterns are generated:
 - **Normal API usage** (60% of duration): `/api/users`, `/api/users/{id}`, `/health`